SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 The `AvailableInstrumentsFetched` state contains a list of `AvailableInstrument` on the `availableInstruments` parameter.
-This list of payment methods that can be used for native payments.
+This list of payment methods that can be used for payments.
 These instrument object also contain saved payment method data.
 This could be saved credit cards or known MSISDN for the user.

 ## Swish